swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

 Foundation's `UUID` type currently generates only version 4 (random) UUIDs.
 [RFC 9562](https://www.rfc-editor.org/rfc/rfc9562) defines several UUID versions, each suited to different use cases.
 This proposal adds support for creating UUIDs of version 7 (time-ordered) which has become widely adopted for database keys and distributed systems due to its monotonically increasing, sortable nature.

-In addition, `UUID` is in need of a few more additions for modern usage, including support for lowercase strings, access to the bytes using `Span`, and accessors for the commonly used `min` and `max` sentinel values.
+In addition, `UUID` is in need of a few more additions for modern usage, including support for lowercase strings, access to the bytes using `RawSpan`, and accessors for the commonly used `min` and `max` sentinel values.

 ## Motivation